levoxtrip/PKB/docs/topics/strive.md

 That hit song?
 Years of practice, countless unheard tracks.
 The championship athlete?
 Countless hours of unseen training.
 The successful entrepreneur?
 Working on a Friday night, again.

+Nobody knows in the moment that they are on the right path

 ## Progress
 We need to measure our results.
 Thing we measure are the thing we improve.